-Croatia: Government to speed up LNG terminal project31.
-July 2017. / SEE Energy News
+Croatia: Government to speed up LNG terminal project, SEE Energy News

 Croatian Prime Minister Andrej Plenkovic said after the Government session on Thursday that everything is being done to speed up the implementation of the project for the construction of liquefied natural gas (LNG) terminal on Krk island.